 How should I fill out the Transcript Request Form?

-You may use this pre-filled request form in order to make the process easier.
+You may use the pre-filled request form, attached below, in order to make the process easier.
 Fill in all of the highlighted sections.

 Where should I turn in my transcript request form?